Staging the Bathroom

 Create a pretty vignette in your bathroom.
 Photo by Pottery Barn

-Staging the bathroom before you show your house can often make the difference between a sale or a rejection in the real estate marketplace.
+Staging the bathroom before you show your house can often mean a difference between a home sale or a rejection in the real estate marketplace.

-Home buyers will be looking for at least one bathroom in the house with great storage, a place to relax and take long soaks in the bathtub.
+Home buyers will be looking for at least one bathroom with a nice soaking tub, great storage, and excellent lighting.

-The spa-like look is still greatly desired and isn't hard to create, even in a small bathroom.
-It’s all about cleanliness, light, color, textures and accessories.
+The spa-like look is still greatly desired and easy to create, even in a small bathroom.
+It’s all about light, color, texture, and accessories.

-After your bathroom is decuttered, cleaned, and all repairs have been made, you should be ready to add some home interior design to entice reluctant home buyers.
+After your bathroom is decuttered, cleaned, and all repairs have been made, you should be ready to add the essentials to your bathroom design that will entice reluctant home buyers.
 Follow the bathroom decorating ideas below to sell your house fast and for more money.

 For home staging tips to make small bathrooms appear more spacious, see small bathroom design ideas.